erensunar/Telegram-Private-Channel-Listener/README.md

 ## License
-This project is licensed under [LICENSE].
+This project is licensed under [MIT LICENSE].
 See the LICENSE file for more information.